Alec Baldwin Invites Melania Trump to Join Him on Saturday Night Live

 Oh, the hay they would make out of that Zara jacket!
-If First Lady Melania Trump is looking for a way to publicly counteract the bad press she received after wearing the now-infamous “I Really Don’t Care” coat to visit detained migrant children in Texas, Alec Baldwin has just the (uncomfortably worded) ticket: join him on Saturday Night Live.
+If First Lady Melania Trump is looking for a way to publicly counteract the bad press she received after wearing the now-infamous “I Really Don’t Care” coat to visit detained migrant children in Texas, Alec Baldwin has just the (uncomfortably worded) ticket: Join him on Saturday Night Live.
 Oh, and also renounce her husband’s administration and all it stands for.

 “Dear Melania-We know what you’re thinking.
 What you’re feeling,” Baldwin tweeted on Saturday.
 “You are quaking w anticipation.
 Shuddering w a strange, newfound courage.
 Come.
 Come over to the light.
 We will welcome you as a hero in ways you never imagined possible.
 And then do SNL w me.”